-How do you write a Copyright Cease and Desist Notification Form (Verbose) document?
+How to write my Copyright Cease and Desist Notification Form (Verbose) document

 VIA MAIL AND EMAIL

 Re: Unauthorized Use of Copyrighted Work.
 It has come to our attention that you have made an unauthorized use of our copyrighted work, a Insert type of media, i.e., photograph, video, publication, etc. entitled the name of the infringed work (the "Work").
 The infringed Work is on file with the U.S. Copyright Office copyright filing number.

 The Work is available for paid license and can be viewed at our name of web site:

 Insert direct link to the original infringed work.
 This statement is written on the assumption that most copyright infringement will be from source material copied from the Internet.
 If the infringement was from physical works, change the description accordingly.